 Junk Drawer No More

-Most people have junk drawers.
-Some people have several.
+Most people have junk drawers, while some people have several.
 Follow a few simple steps and turn junk drawers into organized space.

 - Put no slip liners in utensil drawers.
 Spatulas, whisks and measuring spoons stay in place instead of becoming a jumbled mess.